 However, that’ the great part about this business model.
 You don’t need to in the beginning.

 When it comes to licensing, this will vary state by state, however, you must be licensed with your transportation authority and you will need to have insurance.
+Make sure and compare between brokers and your local Allstate, State Farm and Farmers insurance agents.

 Location of Your Party Bus Business Matters